A New Paradigm For The Mall REIT Sector

 Elliott disclosed its position in Taubman in a regulatory filing last week after Bloomberg first reported it late Monday.
 Shares in Taubman jumped as much as 6.7% Tuesday.

 The Taubman news was not as surprising as the GGP newsflash, since Taubman has been battling activist, Land and Building, already.
-Jeff Donnelly, CFA, Senior Analyst at Wells Fargo Securities explains (in a research paper),
+Jeff Donnelly, CFA, Senior Analyst at Wells Fargo Securities, explains (in a research paper):

 “Regional Mall M&A and activism was a popular topic of discussion; as written previously we believe Brookfield may ultimately offer in the range of $25.00-26.50/sh for GGP based upon prior behavior.